cuulee/pg-core/README.md

 ### Testing

-See [testing pg-core](doc/testing.md) for all details on running tests on your local machine.
+For details on running tests on your local machine see [testing pg-core](doc/testing.md).

 ### Origins